 source: Annals of surgery

-Alexander C. von Roon, Olivia C. C. Will, Ripple F. Man, Kay F. Neale, John R. Nicholls, Susan K. Clark, Robin K. S. Phillips, Paris P. Tekkis
+authors: Alexander C. von Roon, Olivia C. C. Will, Ripple F. Man, Kay F. Neale, John R. Nicholls, Susan K. Clark, Robin K. S. Phillips, Paris P. Tekkis summary/abstract:

 OBJECTIVE : The study compared the risk of adenoma or carcinoma formation in the anorectal segment after either mucosectomy with manual anastomosis or stapled ileoanal anastomosis (IAA) following restorative proctocolectomy (RPC) for familial adenomatous polyposis (FAP).

 BACKGROUND : Few data exist on the risk of adenoma formation after either technique in FAP.